Welcome to the Grand Rapids Community College Early Childhood Learning Laboratory

 Family Resource Library

 The Family Resource Library is located in the main lobby behind the front desk.
-The shelves contain adult books, pamphlets, and videos relating to parenting issues and guidance.
-Monthly themes are highlighted by displayed library materials.
+The shelves contain books, pamphlets, and videos relating to parenting issues and guidance.
 These resources are available for families to borrow.
 Feel free to borrow materials and return them when you are finished.

 Family/Child Lending Libraries